 Why I Looked It Up

-It was used several times in a history of World War 1.
-The book I was reading had a peculiar focus on war poets – apparently a lot of poetry came out of that war (including “In Flanders Fields,” one of the most famous war poems).
+It was used several times in The First World War.
+The book had a peculiar focus on war poets – apparently a lot of poetry came out of that war (including “In Flanders Fields,” one of the most famous war poems).